smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 {% endhighlight %}

 If ``CoolWidget`` is public then why would you need the factory?
 People could start calling the class directly which would make the factory unnecessary.
-Or unneeded until you want to change the type created by the ``WidgetFactory``.
-By exposing ``CoolWidget`` you make it harder to change the widgets.
+With other using the original class directly changing the constructor, dependencies or class being created are all breaking changes.

 Instead ``CoolWidget`` should be internal!
 Much better.